vpakhuchyi/censor/docs/index.md

 of sensitive information.
 Through advanced reflection and specialized formatters, it provides precise, easily readable output.
 Ideal for enhancing data presentation in Go projects.

-**Note**: this package uses reflection, which can be slow.
-It is not recommended to use this package in performance-critical scenarios.

 ## Installation

 ```bash